RSuryaNarayan/research/index.md

 ### Peer-Reviewed Journal Articles
 1. **Ramachandran, S.**, Srinivasan, N., Taneja, T.S., Zhang, H. and Yang, S., 2023.
 Numerical study of turbulent non-premixed cool flames at high and supercritical pressures: Real gas effects and dual peak structure.
 Combustion and Flame, 249, p.112626.
 2. **Ramachandran, S.**, Srinivasan, N., Wang, Z., Behkish, A. and Yang, S., 2023.
 A numerical investigation of deflagration propagation and transition to detonation in a microchannel with detailed chemistry: Effects of thermal boundary conditions and vitiation.
 Physics of Fluids, 35(7).
 3. **Ramachandran, S.**, Yang, S., (in preparation for Combustion and Flame).
-Microscopic Hypersonic Jetting and Origins of Transverse Waves in Oblique Detonations.
+Oblique Detonation Waves Exhibit Microjetting.

 ### Refereed Conference Proceedings
 1. **Suryanarayan, R.**, Srinivasan, N., Zou, S. and Yang, S., 2023.
 A Spectral Analysis of Unstable Detonation.
 In AIAA SCITECH 2023 Forum (p.
 0349).